awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

    Choose **Create Policy**\.
 **Note**
-These are the minimum permissions required for a Lambda function to interoperate with AWS CodePipeline and Amazon CloudWatch\.
+These are the minimum permissions required for a Lambda function to interoperate with CodePipeline and Amazon CloudWatch\.
 If you want to expand this policy to allow functions that interact with other AWS resources, you should modify this policy to allow the actions required by those Lambda functions\.

 1. On the policy dashboard page, choose **Roles**, and then choose **Create role**\.